 ● Decline in communication abilities

-In some instances, dementia symptoms come about as a result of various diseases, including Huntington’s disease, Parkinson’s, or Alzheimer’s.
+In some instances, dementia symptoms come about because of various diseases, including Huntington’s disease, Parkinson’s, or Alzheimer’s.
 Symptoms of dementia often appear in individuals who are 65 years of age or older.
 However, these symptoms have been known to appear in younger individuals also.

 Dementia and Lack of Mental Capacity